 Once you've answered these questions fully, and you still want to use the material you have found, then it's time to get permission.

 Once you have determined the copyright owner, it is time to contact them and ask permission.
 Sometimes that can be as simply as sending an email, and following up with a more formal permission letter.
 Sometimes it requires contacting a rights licensing site and paying for permission.

 For whatever the type of permission needed, Columbia University has an excellent guide, providing step-by-step instructions, and some model letters to use when asking for copyright permission.

 Below you'll find links to agencies that deal with providing rights to the most commonly used materials in an educational setting.
-If you have copyrighted material, but are having problems identifying where to go to receive and/or pay for permission, please contact the Copyright Compliance Officer.
+If you have copyrighted material, but are having problems identifying where to go to receive and/or pay for permission, please contact the Copyright Resource Officer.

 Rights to Copy Chapters in Books and Journal Articles

 Rights to Show Movies Outside of a Classroom Setting